pwendering/C4TUNE/README.md

 The training set is relatively large, so it needs to be downloaded separately if needed.
 The dataset can be found at [REFERENCE].
-Make sure the uncompress the files before use.
+Save the training dataset under `data/training_data` and make sure the uncompress the files before use.

 ## Usage